 Assistant Professor, Department of Biochemistry, Microbiology and Immunology

 Room: Roger Guindon Hall, Room 4234 (Office), 4233 (Lab

 Work E-mail: firstname.lastname@example.org

 - Chan K, Roberts SA, Klimczak LJ, Sterling JF, Saini N, Malc EP, Kim Jaegil, Kwiatkowski DJ, Fargo DC, Mieczkowski PA, Getz G, and Gordenin DA.
 (2015) An APOBEC3A hypermutation signature is distinguishable from the signature of background mutagenesis by APOBEC3B in human cancers.
-Nat Genet.
+Nature Genetics.
 47(9):1067-72.

 - Chan K, Sterling JF, Roberts SA, Bhagwat AS, Resnick MA, and Gordenin DA.
 (2012) Base Damage within Single-Strand DNA Underlies In Vivo Hypermutability Induced by a Ubiquitous Environmental Agent.
-PLoS Genet.
+PLOS Genetics.
 8(12): e1003149.

 - Chan K, Roth MB.
 (2008) Anoxia-induced suspended animation in budding yeast as an experimental paradigm for studying oxygen-regulated gene expression.
 Eukaryotic Cell.
 7(10): 1795-808.